 Kudzu Bugs (also known as Bean Plataspids, Globular Stink Bugs, and Lablab Bugs) are fairly small stink bugs, ranging from about an eighth to a quarter of an inch long.
 They have a rounded oblong appearance as seen in the photo.

 Oddly enough, the Kudzu Bug that’s found now in the U.S. has a different appetite than its Japanese counterpart.
 In Japan, it is not considered a major crop pest and does not seem to do much damage to soybeans there.
 However, the Kudzu Bug we have in the U.S. now has become a major pest of soybeans in the states where it has been found.
 As a side note, Japan does have one other species of this little round bug that is a major pest of soybeans, but this species hasn’t been found in the U.S. as of yet.

-Not only do Kudzu Bugs damage crops, there is another dark side to this invasive stink bug… During their fall migrations to seek a place to overwinter (hide away till the weather warms up again), they aggregate on light colored structures in very high numbers, often taking up winter residence there.
+Not only do Kudzu Bugs damage crops, but there is also another dark side to this invasive stink bug… During their fall migrations to seek a place to overwinter (hideaway till the weather warms up again), they aggregate on light-colored structures in very high numbers, often taking up winter residence there.
 In nature, they like to overwinter in leaf litter and behind tree bark, which by itself isn’t a big problem.
 However, your house will do just fine as a substitute for their natural hiding places.
-Just like many other stink bugs, Kudzu Bugs secrete a foul smelling defense chemical that is capable of staining painted and unpainted surfaces on buildings and other structures.
+Just like many other stink bugs, Kudzu Bugs secrete a foul-smelling defense chemical that is capable of staining painted and unpainted surfaces on buildings and other structures.
 This is not a desirable trait!

 If you encounter this pest in and around your home, give the Florida Pest Control office nearest to you a call.
 We’ll be able to help!